LukaszLapaj/raspberry-pi-cheat-sheet/README.md

 # Raspberry Pi 4 Cheat Sheet
 List of commands, configurations and tips for Raspberry Pi and Linux beginners.
+Also known as a quick start guide.

 # Raspberry Pi / Linux
 ## Enable SSH
-To enable SSH, which is disabled by default in RPi, just put empty file with no extension `ssh` on `/boot` partition.
+To enable SSH, which is disabled by default in Raspbian, just put an empty `ssh` file with no extension on `/boot` partition.

 ## Useful configs
 Go to `/boot/config.txt` and add these entries in the end of the file.